 9. Castello Romitorio – Filo di Seta

-The top-notch from the estate owned by Sandro Chia, a world-famous contemporary painter, is muscular, statuesque like the figures he represents in his canvases.
-The bouquet of medicinal herbs, kirsch, potpourri, soot is bewitching, and the taste is loaded with succulent aromas of black fruit, leather, and tar.
-Chia purchased the Romitorio estate in Montalcino in the early 1980s.
+The top-notch from the estate owned by Sandro Chia, a world-famous contemporary painter, Filo di Seta is muscular and statuesque like the figures Chiaia portrays in his canvases.
+It shows a complex bouquet of medicinal herbs, kirsch, and potpourri that anticipates a robust palate loaded with succulent aromas of black fruit, leather, and tar.
+Chia pioneered Brunello by purchasing the Romitorio estate in the early 1980s.
 R.M.

 8. Caparzo – La Casa

-The first of three wines in our top 10 coming from Montosoli, the miracle hill where everyone is trying to buy a piece of land.
-It reminds us of Burgundy Pinot Noir – “foxy” notes that frame the dark, sweet fruit and mingle with hints of incense and balsam herbe.
-Sexy floreal undertones underpin the medium-bodied, pliant mouthfeel.
-It’s long, elegant, and remarkably easy to drink.
+The first of three wines in our top 10 coming from Montosoli, the miracle hill that gives some of the appellation’s best wines.
+It reminds us of top-notch Burgundy Pinot Noir – gamey notes frame the sweet fruit and mingle with hints of incense and balsam herbs.
+Sexy floreal undertones underpin the medium-bodied and pliant mouthfeel.
+It’s long, elegant, and remarkably easy light on its feet.
 Chapeau.
 R.M. and P.R.F.

-Delicate, refined, this wine smells of menthol and officinal herbs, fresh flowers, five spice.
-The tannins are imposing, but the aromatics are graceful; hints of medicinal herbs echo on the clean, refined finish.
-A great Brunello from the Santa Restituta area, the same where Gaja’s Pieve Santa Restituta and Soldera’s Case Basse are also located.
+Delicate and refined, this wine smells of menthol and officinal herbs, fresh flowers, five spice.
+The tannins are imposing, but the aromatics are graceful; hints of medicinal herbs echo on the clean and refined finish.
+A great Brunello from the Santa Restituta area, where Gaja’s Pieve Santa Restituta and Soldera’s Case Basse are also located.
 P.R.F.

 6. Tiezzi – Vigna Soccorso

-Long underestimated and today unanimously considered one of the greatest Brunellos of all time, Vigna Soccorso comes from the homonymous vineyard located right below the town of Montalcino.
+Long underestimated and today unanimously considered one of the greatest Brunellos, Vigna Soccorso comes from the homonymous vineyard lying right below the town of Montalcino.
 This hearty Brunello combines the the animal verve of traditional – and natural – Sangiovese with extravagant tones of Vermouth botanicals, cigar box, mulberries and cherries, walnuts.
 It’s full without being massive, juicy and taut as the high altitude of the vineyards – 540 meters above sea level – imposes.
-It is one of the sacred monsters of the appellation, but still has an affordable price.
+Quite suprisingly, it still commands affordable prices.
 R.M. and P.R.F.

-Another iconic wine from a estate that has been making wine ever since 1580.
-It offers clear cut aromas of syrupy red fruit, then rose, eucalyptus, liquorice.
-The intensity here is off the charts: velvety tannins caress the tongue; balsamic and ferrous returns go hand in hand with the perfectly integrated acidity.
+Another iconic wine from a estate that has been making great wine ever since 1580.
+It offers clear cut aromas of syrupy red fruit, rose, eucalyptus, and liquorice.
+The intensity here is off the charts: velvety tannins caress the tongue; balsamic and ferrous undertones go hand in hand with the perfectly integrated acidity.
 Classic.
 P.R.F.

 4. Altesino – Montosoli